ErezKatsman/ticket-manager-fullstack/README.md

 - Restore all the hidden tickets.
 - Make tickets done and undone with styling changes (bonus feature).
 - Loader that spins at every request to the server.
+- Labels that make it easy to filter the tickets with label choosing.

 Heroku app link https://wixticketmanager.herokuapp.com/